-The Beit Trust offers the annual Postgraduate Scholarships abroad (excluding MBAs and Ph.Ds.) to graduates who are domiciled in and are nationals of Malawi, Zambia or Zimbabwe (and only to graduates in these three countries) for 2018/2019 academic year.
+The Beit Trust offers the annual Postgraduate Scholarships abroad to graduates who are domiciled in and are nationals of Malawi, Zambia or Zimbabwe for 2023/2024 academic year.

 Worth of Award

-- Fees, tuition costs and related academic expenses are paid by the Trust direct to the universities.
+- Fees, tuition costs and related academic expenses.
+These are paid by the Trust direct to the universities.

-- Payment of a personal allowance, index linked in accordance with guidance from an independent authority, covering maintenance support.
+- A personal allowance, index-linked in accordance with guidance from an independent authority, covering maintenance support.

-- Other allowances are paid for: arrival, a laptop, printing of a thesis, and return home.
+- Other allowances are paid for arrival, a laptop and a return flight home.

-- Economy Class air passages are provided by the Trust for the initial journey to the place of study, and on final return.
+- Economy Class tickets are provided for the initial journey to the place of study and on the final return.

 - All applicants (except medical and veterinary doctors) must be under 30 years of age on 31 December of the year of application.

-- Some experience of work after completion of a first degree is essential.
+- Some experience of work after completion of a first degree is strongly recommended.

-The Trust does not consider applicants for MBAs and PhDs.
+The Trust does not consider applicants for MBAs.